kvchitrapu/learn/_posts/overview.md

 A wide variety of applications are possible for smallsat internet.
 A few are:
 1. End-to-end secure cloud services.
 Datacenters/Kuiper
 2. Autonomous vehicles/Starlink
-3. Mobility market includes backhaul for 5G in COW autonomous vehicles
+3. Mobility market includes backhaul for 5G
 4. Government or military
 5. Underserved rural areas (Rural Digital Opportunity Fund)
 6. Asset tracking on aircraft, ship, logistics, fleet management

 ## Summary
-We are confident LEO small satellite technology can provide ubiquitous internet.
+We are confident LEO satellites technology can provide ubiquitous internet.
 The path is curvy ahead.
-LEOstat is breaking the barriers of traditional satellite communication.
+LEO satellites is breaking the barriers of traditional satellite communication.
 It has the potential to better level the field for 7 billion people around the globe.
-The LEOsats will play a key role in inter-data center encrypted private channels, supply chain automation, mobility automation, and natural vegetation.
+The LEO satellites will play a key role in inter-data center encrypted private channels, supply chain automation, mobility automation, and natural vegetation.
 Is this the next big thing?

 ## References
 1. [A Basic Guide to small satellites](https://www.satelliteevolutiongroup.com/articles/leosat-April17.pdf)